pal1000/save-legacy-intel-graphics/readme.md

 - basic HTML and XML knowledge is needed;
 - cannot fix protected processes like Virtualbox.

+3. Use [Mesa3D](https://github.com/pal1000/mesa-dist-win) as an alternative software renderer to Windows inbox OpenGL 1.1 software renderer.
+Install Mesa3D desktop OpenGL drivers using system-wide deployment tool.

+Pros:
+- Supports OpenGL 3.3 while OpenGL supported by affected drivers even when fixed barely get to OpenGL 3.1;
+- it fixes all affected programs at once;
+- since it's a software rasterizer it works through RDP.
+GPU OpenGL doesn't work through RDP;
+- can be installed even if GPU OpenGL is working correctly, e.g. just to get RDP OpenGL support.

+Cons:
+- not digitally signed but you can sign it with an Ascertia Free Try code signing certificate if you want;
+- far slower than the GPU since it is still a software renderer.

-3. create a compatibility shim with Win81RTMVersionLie fix for Intel OpenGL driver applied to affected programs individually (this is the method used by this project)
+4. create a compatibility shim with Win81RTMVersionLie fix for Intel OpenGL driver applied to affected programs individually (this is the method used by this project)

 Pros:
 - cleanest method (it doesn't touch the program directly);